apache/tvm/docs/dev/microtvm_design.rst

   projects implement support for these, but they are by no means standard.
 * Support for programming languages other than **C**.

-Such changes require a different appraoch from the TVM C++ runtime typically used on traditional Operating Systems.
+Such changes require a different approach from the TVM C++ runtime typically used on traditional Operating Systems.

 Typical Use